janaeshkrish/WeatherBot/README.md

 > rasa shell nlu
 3) Start the custom action server by running:
 > rasa run actions
-4) Open a new terminal and train the Rasa Core model by running:
+4) Open a new terminal and start the app by running:
-> rasa train
+> rasa run -m models --enable-api --cors "*" --debug
 5) Talk to the chatbot once it's loaded after running open index.html file and start typing....

 ![rasa](/output.gif)